fleetdm/fleet/handbook/community.md

 1. Check for new pull requests (PRs) from the Fleet community.
 2. Approve and merge any community PRs that are ready to go.
-3. Make sure there aren't any existing community PRs waiting for followup from Fleet.
+3. Make sure there aren't any existing community PRs waiting for a follow-up from Fleet.

 #### Identify community contributions